Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis

 Finally, we consider theoretically the Li-(p-H\textsubscript{2}) case, that is dilute Lithium atoms diffused in a solid parahydrogen matrix.
-We will obtain a strong indication that this system shows a quite smaller host-matrix interaction energy.
+We will obtain a strong indication that this system shows a quite smaller guest-atom-matrix interaction energy.

 The p-H\textsubscript{2} molecule has nuclear spin $I=0$ and, at low temperatures, an even total angular momentum $J$, with a spherical symmetry yielding vanishing permanent multipolar momenta \cite{Bransden-Joachain03}.
-Due to the spherical symmetry of the parahydrogen molecule, the same considerations on the potentials discussed above can be applied.
-Solid parahydrogen has a Hcp (Hexagonal closed packed) structure, with a quite large intermolecular distance compared to the relevant atomic or molecular dimensions.
-We assume that the alkali atom is placed at the hexagon center, substituting one of the H\textsubscript{2} molecules, as shown in Fig. \ref{Fig2}; due to the large intermolecular distance of the molecules in the p - H\textsubscript{2} matrix, its presence does not change significantly the structure of the crystal.
-Also, the known large compressibility of parahydrogen solids allows to easily accomodate the alkali atom impurity \cite{Scharf-Martyna93}.
+Due to the spherical symmetry of the parahydrogen molecule, considerations on the potentials similar to the rare gases, discussed above, can be applied.
+Solid parahydrogen has a Hexagonal closed packed (Hcp) structure, with a quite large intermolecular distance compared to the relevant atomic or molecular dimensions.
+We assume that the alkali atom is placed at the hexagon center, substituting one of the H\textsubscript{2} molecules, as shown in Fig. \ref{Fig2}; due to the large intermolecular distance of the molecules in the p - H\textsubscript{2} matrix, its presence should not change significantly the structure of the crystal.
+Also, the known large compressibility of parahydrogen solids allows to easily accomodate the alkali-atom impurity \cite{Scharf-Martyna93}.
 The reticular distance for the parahydrogen crystal is $a \simeq 3.78 \, \text{\AA}$ \cite{Silvera80,Momose-Shida98}.